awesomeWM/awesome/docs/01-readme.md

 This will create a build directory, run cmake in it and build awesome.

-After building is finished, you can install:
+After building is finished, you can either install via `make install`:

     make install  # you might need root permissions

+or by auto-generating a .deb or .rpm package, for easy removal later on:

+    make package

+    sudo dpkg -i awesome-x.y.z.deb
+    # or
+    sudo rpm -Uvh awesome-x.y.z.rpm

 ## Running awesome